sergioalberto/rpi-deep-learning/README.md

-# rpi-deep-learning
+# Raspberry Pi Lab related to Machine Learning and Deep Learning

-This is a little laboratory with some libraries running on a Raspberry Pi
+This is a little laboratory with some libraries about ML and DL running on a Raspberry Pi.